Unraveling the Intricacies of Accounting: Nine Strategies to Save Your Business… or Test Your Sanity

 The Common Struggles of Accounting

 Let’s face it—most people don’t love accounting.
 It’s numbers, spreadsheets, and math—the very things that sent many running from high school algebra.
-But in the practical sphere, ignoring accounting leads to one terrifying question:
+But in the real world, ignoring accounting leads to one terrifying question:

 “Where did all my money go?”